JEThornley/COMM420/content/session2/demo.md

 +++

 After completing the weekly section, you will be able to:
-1. understand the need for trading and markets
+1. Understand the need for trading and markets
-1. analyze the difference between traditional and financial markets
+1. Analyze the difference between traditional and financial markets
+1. Explain the functions and roles in a floor market
+1. Compare and contrast a floor auction and a limit order book auction
+1. Construct and explain the operations of a limit order book
+1. Calculate execution prices